A Journey of Truth, Transformation, and Self-Discovery

 Matousek refers to the subconscious mind as the muse.

-Guidelines to expressive writing according to Mark Matousek:
+Guidelines for expressive writing according to Mark Matousek:

 - Don’t pay attention to grammar, syntax or elegant prose.